 The lack of positive impacts on TFP stands in contrast with prior work studying the impact of earlier reforms to Chinese SOEs, as well as private sector reforms in India.
-In the case of Indian private sector reforms, these included reducing constraints on foreign investment (Bau and Matray (2023)), trade liberalization (Topalova and Khandelwal (2011)), and product market competition (Martin, Nataraj, and Harrison (2017)).
-Early reforms with Chinese SOEs, starting in the late 1970s, included improvements in product market competition as well as aligning managerial and worker bonuses with firm performance (McMillan (1994), Li (1997), Groves, Hong, McMillan, and Naughton (1994)).
+In the case of Indian private sector reforms, these included reducing constraints on foreign investment (Bau and Matray, 2020), trade liberalization (Topalova and Khandelwal, 2011), and product market competition (Martin et al., 2017).
+Early reforms with Chinese SOEs, starting in the late 1970s, included improvements in product market competition as well as aligning managerial and worker bonuses with firm performance (Groves et al., 1994; Li, 1997; McMillan, 1994).
 Consistent with this explanation, Li (1997) estimates that product market competition and worker bonuses were responsible for 50% of the TFP growth due to this reform, with another 38% being attributable to factor reallocation.

 In contrast, the autonomy program in India did not explicitly seek to increase competition for SOEs, and managers were not per se incentivized on TFP.
-26 Taken together, these results could imply that better aligning managerial incentives with productivity improvements, or having reforms incorporate product and input market competition, may improve productivity.
-Furthermore, monitoring mechanisms for SOEs may additionally enhance productivity (Li and Zhang (2022)).
+25 Taken together, these results could imply that better aligning managerial incentives with productivity improvements, and having reforms incorporate product and input market competition, may improve productivity.
+Furthermore, monitoring mechanisms for SOEs may additionally enhance productivity (Li and Zhang, 2022).
 Of course, other explanations (such as lack of managerial capacity) are also possible for these differences, and a full comparison of these programs with the autonomy program is beyond the scope of this paper.